Leigh Corfman Accuses Roy Moore Of Sexual Encounter When She Was 14: Moore Advised To Exit Senate Race

 Corfrman’s mother, Wells, said she did not learn of the relationship until a decade later.
 Moore was already a well-known local judge when Corfman told her mother about it.

 The Washington Post also reports that three other women revealed that Moore tried to have a relationship with them when they were teenagers.
-All the women were between 16 and 18 years of age and Moore was in his early 30s at the time.
+All the women were between 16 and 18 years of age, and Moore was in his early 30s at the time.

 One of the women, Wendy Miller, said she was only 14-years-old when she met Moore.
 She claimed he began dating her when she was 16, but her mother intervened.
 Another woman, Debbie Wesson Gibson, said Moore asked her out when she was 17 years old.
 They went out on multiple dates, but the sexual activity was limited to kissing.